SOLAS-TTRPG/SOLAS/README.md

 - Range: 12 Tiles
 - Duration: 1 Minute

 Within range, grasping weeds and vines sprout in a two-tile radius from a point on the ground within range.
-Any creature who is in this range must make a **Strength Check**.
-Creatures who get fewer successes than your **Mind** score can only move at half of their normal speed while in the area.
+Any creature who is in this range must make a **Strength Check vs Your Mind**.
+Creatures who fail have their speed halved while in the area.

 ### Fire Bolt
 - Range: 12 Tiles